 Description

 This measure describes savings from a variety of specialty LED lamp types (including globe, decorative and downlights).
-This characterization assumes that the LED lamp or fixture is installed in a residential location.
+This characterization assumes that the LED lamp is installed in a residential location.
 Where the implementation strategy does not allow for the installation location to be known (e.g. an upstream retail program) a deemed split of 95% Residential and 5% Commercial assumptions should be used.

-This measure was developed to be applicable to the following program types: TOS, NC.
+This measure was developed to be applicable to the following program types: TOS, NC, KITS.

 If applied to other program types, the measure savings should be verified.